hackclub/hackclub/workshops/ajar/README.md

 **Understanding the code**

-> The fillStyle is a variable that deterimines the color that is used to fill
+> The `fillStyle` is a variable that determines the color that is used to fill
 > the shape.
 [Many colors](http://www.w3schools.com/cssref/css_colornames.asp)
-> are available, so try some on your own (like papayawhip).
+> are available, so try some on your own (like `papayawhip`).

 When you've finished exploring, change the arguments of the `context.arc` function to the following: